Martin Hayes (musician): 1985 to 1995

 Hayes moved to Chicago in 1985 and became active in the Irish traditional music scene there.
-He was a regular performer at weekly jam sessions along with Chicago fiddler Liz Carroll, who later described him as belonging to "that very narrow set of performers from any musical genre – not just Irish – whose every note is perfect".
+He was a regular performer at weekly Irish traditional music sessions along with Chicago fiddler Liz Carroll, who later described him as belonging to "that very narrow set of performers from any musical genre – not just Irish – whose every note is perfect".
 To make a living he worked in bars playing in a variety of genres including "rebel music, and songs and stage Irish humor in clubs, and all kinds of things".
 In the late 1980s he led a band called the "Celtic Aires".
 In 1989 he and the Chicago guitarist Dennis Cahill formed "Midnight Court", which combined traditional Irish and rock music.
 The band was active until 1992.
 In 1993 Hayes moved to Seattle, where he lived until 2005.

 His solo recording career began in 1993, with an eponymous debut album recorded with Randal Bays on guitar.
 On his second recording, Under the Moon (1995), he was accompanied by Bays on guitar and fiddle and guitarist Steve Cooney, as well as his father P.J.
 Hayes on fiddle and John Williams on concertina and accordion.